Saheida/Maths_Game/README.md

 •	Have fun! ![image](https://github.com/user-attachments/assets/d86cedc2-0c86-4397-bcfa-0b1dc60499c7)

 # Technical Guidance
 This is a simple maths game which generates random multiplication equations where the user is asked to solve x.
 The program tracks the score of the user and provides feedback after each question.
-It starts with a score of zero and asks 5 questions and after all 5 have been anwered it will tell the user if they have scored above 50%.
+It starts with a score of zero and asks 5 questions and after all 5 have been answered it will tell the user if they have scored above 50%.

 **System requirements**
 * Python 3.x installed on the system